 - ½ teaspoon rosemary

 - 1 15- oz can crushed tomatoes

 - 6 cups broth, vegetable or chicken broth

 - 2 to 3 sprigs fresh thyme

 - Large handful chopped parsley

 - Handful fresh basil leaves

 - Grated Parmesan cheese, to serve (optional)

-- Remove cheese rind and bay leaf.
+- Remove the cheese rind and bay leaf.
 Taste and adjust seasoning to your liking.
-Serve minestrone hot in dinner bowls with a sprinkle of grated Parmesan and a drizzle of extra virgin olive oil.
+Serve the minestrone hot with a sprinkle of grated Parmesan and a drizzle of extra virgin olive oil.